oracle/graalvm-reachability-metadata/CONTRIBUTING.md

 >  All other library tweaks (such as build time initialization through `native-image.properties`) should not be included here.
 By default, it should be assumed that all user libraries are runtime initialized.
 Build-time can not be included here as it does not compose and can break code in unpredictable ways.
 >
 > Make sure that you are using [Conditional Configuration syntax](https://www.graalvm.org/22.0/reference-manual/native-image/Reflection/#conditional-configuration) in order to precisely define metadata scope.
 This is a hard requirement as that way we can ensure both increased compatibility and minimal image sizes.
+>
+> To learn more about collecting metadata, see [How To Collect Metadata](docs/CollectingMetadata.md).
 ### Metadata
 * [ ] Add a new folder structure in `metadata` directory in root of this repository.
 Per convention this should mirror Maven central notation (`org.example:library` metadata should be located in `metadata/org/example/library`).